Naples Food Tour – Best Local Food & Restaurants

 1. Pizza Napoletana

-No food in the world is more associated with a single city than Neapolitan pizza, and nothing will prepare you for eating the real thing for the first time.
-The crust — charred at the edges from a 900-degree wood-fired oven, soft and almost floppy at the center — is the result of a 72-hour cold fermentation process that gives the dough a complex, slightly tangy flavor unlike any pizza you have eaten before.
-The Margherita, topped with crushed San Marzano tomatoes, fresh fior di latte or buffalo mozzarella, basil, and a thread of extra virgin olive oil, is the purist’s choice, and it is astonishing in its simplicity.
-The Marinara — tomatoes, garlic, oregano, and olive oil, with no cheese at all — is older, cheaper, and arguably more interesting.
-For the full experience, head to one of the historic pizzerias in the city center and eat your pizza immediately at the counter, as the locals do, standing up and folding it in half like a book — a technique called a libretto.
+No food in the world is more associated with a single city than Neapolitan pizza, and nothing fully prepares you for eating the real thing for the first time.
+The crust — charred at the edges from a 900-degree wood-fired oven, soft and almost floppy at the center — comes from a 72-hour cold fermentation process that gives the dough a complex, slightly tangy flavor unlike any pizza you’ve eaten before.
+The Margherita, topped with crushed San Marzano tomatoes, fresh fior di latte or buffalo mozzarella, basil, and a thread of extra virgin olive oil, is the purist’s choice.
+Simple to the point of being almost offensive, and then you taste it.
+The Marinara — tomatoes, garlic, oregano, olive oil, no cheese at all — is older, cheaper, and arguably more interesting.
+For the full experience, head to one of the historic pizzerias in the city center and eat immediately at the counter, the way locals do, folding it in half like a book — a technique called a libretto.
+Don’t sit down.
+Don’t wait.
+Eat it while it’s hot.

 2. Ragù Napoletano

 This is not a quick weeknight bolognese.
 Ragù Napoletano is a Sunday ritual that begins on Saturday night and requires the kind of patience that has largely disappeared from modern life.
-Large cuts of beef, pork ribs, Neapolitan sausages, and sometimes meatballs are browned separately and then combined with a mountain of slowly caramelized onions and an almost violent quantity of San Marzano tomatoes.
-The entire mixture simmers over the lowest possible heat for at minimum four hours — and ideally six to eight — until the fat rises in golden pools on the surface and the meat is so tender it surrenders at the touch of a fork.
-The resulting sauce, deep mahogany in color and intensely savory, is served first over pasta — traditionally rigatoni or ziti broken by hand — before the meat is served as a separate second course.
-Finding a genuine homestyle version in a restaurant requires some local knowledge, but trattorias in the Sanità neighborhood serve it with quiet confidence on Sundays throughout the year.
+Large cuts of beef, pork ribs, Neapolitan sausages, and sometimes meatballs are browned separately, then combined with a mountain of slowly caramelized onions and a near-violent quantity of San Marzano tomatoes.
+The whole thing simmers over the lowest possible heat for at minimum four hours — ideally six to eight — until the fat rises in golden pools on the surface and the meat surrenders at the touch of a fork.
+The resulting sauce, deep mahogany in color and intensely savory, goes first over pasta — traditionally rigatoni or ziti broken by hand — before the meat is served as a separate second course.
+Finding a genuine homestyle version in a restaurant takes some local knowledge.
+Trattorias in the Sanità neighborhood serve it with quiet confidence on Sundays throughout the year.
+Go on a Sunday.
+Go hungry.

 3. Sfogliatella

-Every morning in Naples begins the same way: the smell of sfogliatelle baking in ancient pastry shops that have been open since before dawn.
-This extraordinary pastry comes in two styles — riccia and frolla — and both deserve your attention.
-The riccia is the more spectacular of the two: a layered, shell-shaped construction of paper-thin pastry sheets that shatter dramatically when you bite through them to reach the filling of sweetened ricotta cheese, semolina, candied orange peel, and cinnamon.
-The frolla is a gentler version, encased in a crumbly shortcrust pastry, softer and more forgiving but no less delicious.
+Every morning in Naples begins the same way: the smell of sfogliatelle baking in pastry shops that have been open since before dawn.
+This extraordinary pastry comes in two styles — riccia and frolla — and both deserve your full attention.
+The riccia is the more spectacular: a layered, shell-shaped construction of paper-thin pastry sheets that shatter dramatically when you bite through them, revealing a filling of sweetened ricotta, semolina, candied orange peel, and cinnamon.
+The frolla is gentler, encased in crumbly shortcrust, softer and more forgiving but no less good.
 The pastry originated in a convent in the Amalfi hinterland in the 17th century and migrated to Naples with a pastry chef named Pasquale Pintauro in 1818, whose shop on Via Toledo still operates today.
-Eat them fresh and hot — they are a completely different and inferior experience once they have cooled.
+Eat them fresh and hot — once they cool, they become something entirely lesser, and you’ll be annoyed at yourself for waiting.

 4. Cuoppo di Frittura

-Naples has one of the great street-frying traditions in the world, and the cuoppo — a paper cone packed with an assortment of hot fried foods — is its purest expression.
-The contents vary by vendor and season but might include montanarine (small discs of fried pizza dough topped with tomato sauce and cheese), frittatine di pasta (fried pasta cakes bound with béchamel and studded with peas and ham), crocchè di patate (potato croquettes flavored with smoked provola cheese and parsley), fried zucchini, fried anchovies, fried baccalà (salt cod), and small rice balls.
-The frying in Naples achieves a particular lightness and crunch that seems almost impossible given the volume of oil involved — a technique developed over centuries of street cooking on friggitorie that line the narrow streets of the historic center.
-The best cuoppo in the city is a subject of heated local debate, but Via dei Tribunali and the Quartieri Spagnoli are reliable hunting grounds.
+Naples has one of the great street-frying traditions in the world, and the cuoppo — a paper cone packed with an assortment of hot fried food — is its purest expression.
+The contents vary by vendor and season, but expect some combination of montanarine (small discs of fried pizza dough topped with tomato sauce and cheese), frittatine di pasta (fried pasta cakes bound with béchamel and studded with peas and ham), crocchè di patate (potato croquettes flavored with smoked provola and parsley), fried zucchini, fried anchovies, fried baccalà, and small rice balls.
+The frying here achieves a particular lightness and crunch that seems almost impossible given the volume of oil involved — a technique developed over centuries on the friggitorie that line the narrow streets of the historic center.
+Where to find the best cuoppo in the city is a subject of heated local debate, which is part of the fun.
+Via dei Tribunali and the Quartieri Spagnoli are reliable places to start arguing.

 5. Spaghetti alle Vongole